 Amazon Prime launched in 2007 in the UK and two-years earlier in the US.
 It's now available in multiple countries around the world and millions of members have signed up to receive a swathe of benefits.
 Not least early access to bargains during the current Black Friday sales.

-However, it can be a little confusing as to what it actually offers.
-There's actually so many small deals and services attached to Prime membership that even if you are a subscriber already, you might not realise what you get.
+However, it can be a little confusing as to what else it actually offers.
+There are so many small deals and services attached to Prime membership that even if you are a subscriber already, you might not realise what you get.

 That's why we've put together this explainer, to give newcomers and existing members the rundown of what Amazon Prime has to offer.

 Amazon Prime is a paid membership that, for an annual or monthly fee, gives access to a number of Amazon services and enhancements.